Zletovo

-Zletovo (Злетово) is a village in the municipality of Probištip, North Macedonia.
+Zletovo (Злетово) is a Town in the municipality of Probištip, North Macedonia.
 It used to be a municipality of its own and its FIPS code was MK48.

 History

 One of the neighborhoods of the village bears the name Arvanik, which stems from the Proto-Albanian arb, arban but with the Greek phonetic development rb -> rv and with the suffix ik, resulting in the form Arvanik.
 The neighborhood was inhabited by an Albanian population and was named in this way by the Byzantine administration.

 Demographics

-According to the 2002 census, the village had a total of 2,477 inhabitants.
-Ethnic groups in the village include:
+According to the 2002 census, the town had a total of 2,477 inhabitants.
+Ethnic groups in the town include: